 - Social skills

-Why Emotional Intelligence Matters
+Why Emotional Intelligence is Important

-- Better communication
+- Enhanced communication skills

-- Effective leadership
+- Stronger leadership abilities

-- Higher job performance
+- Increased job performance

-- Stronger relationships
+- Healthier, more fulfilling relationships

-Core Components of Emotional Intelligence
+The Five Core Components of Emotional Intelligence

 1. Self-Awareness